openpnp/openpnp/Camera-Settling.md

 ## Basic Tuning

-You can start tuning the settings with similar values as in the screenshot.
+You can start tuning the settings with similar values as in the screenshot (below).
 But start with a Settle Threshold of 0.

 Then perform one of the settle tests with the icon buttons.
 These will move the Nozzle in front of the Bottom Camera  - or the Camera itself, if it is the Down-looking Camera - and then immediately settle the camera.
 Read the tool tips on the buttons for more info about each one.